eric-forte/c-python-template/README.md

 Install `gcc`
 * On Ubunutu one can install `gcc` via `apt install gcc`

 `Make` is also required to follow the usage section.
-Many systems include `make` as part of the OS; however, if yours does not many C build packages include it.
+Many systems include `make` as part of the OS; however, if yours does not, many C build packages include it.
 Try using your package manager to find one that does.

 ## Usage